The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 The After resetting event occurs after a form has been reset.

-The Before record action event occurs before the current record is changed.
+The Confirm deletion event occurs as soon as data has been deleted from the form.
+Return True to allow row deletion, False otherwise.
 For example, the linked macro can request confirmation in a dialog.